Cborgg/Django-Blog/README.md

   ```
 ### Configuration

-1.Create a .env file in the project root and configure the following settings:
+1. Create a .env file in the project root and configure the following settings:
 ```bash

 DEBUG=True